 A few nights later, a second Japanese Navy convoy landed the rest of Yokoyama’s advanced force, some 2800 soldiers, supported by 1200 porters from New Britain, rounded up to carry food and equipment for the Japanese advance along the Kokoda Track.

-The aim was to quickly advance down the 96-kilometre long Kokoda Track over the Owen Stanley Ranges and attack Port Moresby, making it the Japanese Imperial Force’s most southern fortified base.
+The aim was to quickly traverse the 96-kilometre long track over the Owen Stanley Ranges and attack Port Moresby, making it the Japanese Imperial Force’s most southern fortified base.